-In addition, the drop-down can also show any number of component lists, sets of project components preconfigured by the Weblate administrator.
+In addition, the drop-down can also show any number of component lists, sets of project components preconfigured by the Weblate administrator, see Component Lists.

 You can configure your preferred view in the Preferences section of your user profile settings.